petershin/liferay-learn/docs/liferay-cloud/latest/en/reference/platform-limitations.md

 These limitations apply to Dynatrace:

-**Dynatrace Metrics Discrepancy**: Dynatrace metrics do not match the metrics shown in the Liferay Cloud Console.
-This is because Dynatrace displays metrics for the JVM process, while the console metrics measure the entire container hosting the JVM.
+**Dynatrace Metrics Discrepancy**: Dynatrace metrics do not match the metrics shown in the Liferay Cloud console.
+This is because Dynatrace collects process-level metrics directly from the host using its agent-based monitoring, while the console metrics measure the pod-level resource quotas and limits within Kubernetes.
+So both may have graphs with different metrics for the same resources (e.g. CPU) and they are both correct for different contexts within the application.

 **Streaming Liferay Logs**: Liferay logs cannot be streamed to Dynatrace logs.